 Hours of Operation:

 Free treatment at the clinic includes first aid, assessment and treatment of minor ailments and dispensing of nonprescription medications.
 The university does not supply prescription drugs or personal nursing care.
-Students with allergies or any illness that requires regular injections may receive them in the Student Health Office with a physician's authorization and a signed release.
-There is a minimal syringe fee per semester.

 What are the Options when the Student Health Office is not Open?